ReadyRosie/Website/content/plugins/acf-repeater/readme.txt

 == Changelog ==

+= 0.0.7 =
+* [IMPORTANT] This update requires the latest ACF v4 files available on GIT - https://github.com/elliotcondon/acf4
+* [Fixed] Fixed bug where field would appear empty after saving the page.
+This was caused by a cache conflict which has now been avoided by using the format_value filter to load sub field values instead of load_value

 = 0.0.6 =
 * [Updated] Update save method to use uniqid for field keys, not pretty field keys